nxp-imx/meta-nxp-connectivity/README.md

 More information about the downloaded Yocto release can be found in the corresponding i.MX Yocto Project User’s Guide which can be found at [NXP official website](http://www.nxp.com/imxlinux).

+Make sure your default Python of the Linux host is Python2.

+    $ python --version
+      Python 2.7.18

 Change the current directory to the top directory of the Yocto source code and execute the commands below to generate the Yocto images.

+    #For i.MX8M Mini EVK:
     $MACHINE=imx8mmevk DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-iot-setup.sh bld-xwayland
+    #For i.MX6ULL EVK:
+    $MACHINE=imx6ullevk DISTRO=fsl-imx-xwayland source sources/meta-matter/tools/imx-iot-setup.sh bld-xwayland
     $bitbake imx-image-multimedia

-After execution of previous two commands, the Yocto images will be generated under ${MY_YOCTO}/bld-xwayland/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.bz2.
+After execution of previous two commands, the Yocto images will be generated under ${MY_YOCTO}/bld-xwayland/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.bz2 for i.MX8M Mini EVK and ${MY_YOCTO}/bld-xwayland/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.bz2.
 The bzip2 command should be used to unzip this file then the dd command should be used to program the output file to a microSD card by running the commands below.
-Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK.
+Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK or i.MX6ULL EVK.

 ___Be cautious when executing the dd command below, make sure the of represents the microSD card device!, /dev/sdc in the command below represents a microSD card connected to the host machine with a USB adapter, however the output device name may vary.
 Use the command "ls /dev/sd*" to verify the name of the SD card device.___

+    #For i.MX8M Mini EVK:
     $ bzip2 -d imx-image-multimedia-imx8mmevk.wic.bz2
     $ sudo dd if=imx-image-multimedia-imx8mmevk.wic of=/dev/sdc bs=4M conv=fsync
+    #For i.MX6ULL EVK:
+    $ bzip2 -d imx-image-multimedia-imx6ullevk.wic.bz2
+    $ sudo dd if=imx-image-multimedia-imx6ullevk.wic of=/dev/sdc bs=4M conv=fsync

 # How to build OpenThread Border Router with Yocto SDK
 There are 3 module for OpenThread Border Router (OTBR): otbr-agent, ot-ctl and otbr-web.
 The otbr-web need liboost static and jsoncpp modules which are not included into default built Yocto images.